Butterfly Effects and Battleship Defects

 In the wee hours of May 6, Takagi rounds the tip of the Solomons and enters the Coral Sea from the west with his four carriers.
 Later that morning, a flying boat launched from Tulagi spots Task Force 17, but again, Takagi is in the middle of refueling and unable to put the report to use.
 He detaches his carriers forward under the command of Rear Admiral Hara Chūichi, certain that the next day will be the day of decisive action.
 Meanwhile, Fletcher is unaware of Takagi’s presence to his northeast as he refuels ahead of his planned interception of what he believes is a combined carrier-invasion force.
 After he finishes refueling, he detaches the fast oiler Neosho and destroyer Sims to hold station to the south, out of danger.
 On the night of May 6-7, the two carrier forces unwittingly come within 70 nautical miles of each other before the Japanese carriers turn north to rejoin the rest of the Striking Force.

 Fletcher starts May 7 by detaching Task Force 44 to seal the Jormand Passage to prevent the invasion convoy from slipping through to Port Moresby while incorrectly looking for the main Japanese force north of the Louisiade.
-The Japanese launch an early morning wide area search with a mix of cruiser floatplanes and dragooned B5N Kates.
+The Japanese launch an early morning wide area search.
 They report finding an American carrier and cruiser to their south-southeast at 0745.
-A second spotter confirms the report.
+A second spotter, from a cruiser, confirms the report.
 After confirmation, Hara launches a huge strike—all of his 114 available aircraft.

 Just after putting up their strike, a scout plane from the large cruiser Ikoma spots two carriers, four cruisers, and a battleship.
 Hara and Takagi are confused by this report but piece together that the American carriers might be operating in multiple units.